conduktor/conduktor-gateway-demos/dynamic_header_injection/Readme.md

 `platform-config.yaml` defines configurations for connecting to 2 clusters:

 * Backing Kafka - this is a direct connection to the underlying Kafka cluster hosting the demo
-* Gateway - a connection to Conduktor Gatewa, which sits as a proxy infront of the underlying Kafka
+* Gateway - a connection to Conduktor Gateway, which sits as a proxy infront of the underlying Kafka

 Note: Gateway and backing Kafka can use different security schemes.
 In this case the backing Kafka is PLAINTEXT but the Gateway is SASL_PLAIN.